Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map

 ☼ It also might be especially convenient to use clipping after you have created one or more chapters or sections of a large document, since no doubt you will be editing it for content and/or errors at that point anyway.
 The Clipper macro is just a handy on-screen tool to facilitate the task of creating a concordance.
 The file created can then be appended to an existing concordance (and re-sorted if desired) to create the final edition to use to index the document.

 ☼ Instead of trimming (deleting) unwanted words from a large comprehensive word list (e.g., method [C] above), you could instead clip the desired items from that list into a new separate document.
 When saved, the latter would then become your functioning ("working") concordance file.

-Once created, the concordance file on disc can be used by the index feature.
+Once created, the concordance file on disk can be used by the Index feature.

 You must specify the file to use with the Tools, Reference, Index (tab), Define (button).
 This brings up the Define Index dialog where you can enter (or browse and select) the concordance file's path and file name in the dialog's Filename field:

 When you click OK on the Define Index dialog (not

 the Create button located below the Filename field but not

 visible in the image above) the concordance file will become "active,"

 internally linked to that particular document.
 You are returned to the

 clears any previous index entries from the document, and inserts special index codes at the